sam0x2b/vivirun/README.md

 ## Supported game versions

-**UNKNOWN!**  A pre-release version of the game was used for the development of this script.
-It will be updated for the official release.
+**June 8th 2026 public demo is supported.**  Version 0.48 is also supported.
+The script will be updated for the official release.
 When the game gets its entry on [speedrun.com](https://speedrun.com/), this AutoSplitter will be available in LiveSplit natively.
-Before that there is no guarantee of any backwards or forwards compatibility!
+Before that there is no guarantee of any backwards or forwards compatibility (altho the script might work, you will have to try.)

 ## Download and use

 A `*.zip` with the AutoSplitter (`*.asl`), splits (`*.lss`) and basic layout (`*.lsl`) can be found in the latest release [on this page](https://github.com/sam0x2b/vivirun/releases).
 Package version should match the latest supported game version.
 Backward or forward compatibility is not guaranteed!

 An example of how to use these files can be found [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2860375240) (for reference only).

+`[NOTE]` It is strongly recommended to speedrun the game **"Hit-Freeze"** effect disabled!
+It can be found in Settings > Accessibility.

 ## More info